1986 360 km of Jerez

 The 1986 Trofeo Silk Cut was the sixth round of the 1986 World Sports-Prototype Championship, although it did not count towards the Teams' Championship.
-It took place at Circuito Permanente de Jerez, Spain on August 3, 1986, marking the first time that the World Championship featured an event in Spain.
+It took place at Circuito Permanente de Jerez, Spain on August 3, 1986, marking the first running of the 360 km of Jerez and the first time that the World Championship featured an event in Spain.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of the winner's distance marked as Not Classified (NC).